gpatchikoru/drone-xacml-project/Readme.md

 # FAA Drone Rules Evaluator

 A comprehensive solution for evaluating drone operations against FAA regulations.
 This system uses a direct implementation approach to evaluate drone operations for compliance with FAA rules and generates detailed PDF reports.

+our own pratical implementation. not used existing autoforce pdp engines

 ## Table of Contents